Non-explosive pre-supernova feedback in the COLIBRE model of galaxy formation: Results

 However, a clear difference emerges at {\tt m4} resolution, where the simulation without NEPS feedback (dashed line) exhibits a more prominent tail toward low surface densities.
 This indicates that the violent, clustered supernova events in that run are more effective at evacuating gas and creating low-density regions.
 A similar, more pronounced trend is visible for the intermediate- and high-mass disks, confirming that NEPS feedback creates a more homogeneous ISM by moderating the impact of SNe.

 The differences across simulations with and without early feedback are a direct consequence of the regulatory effect of NEPS feedback on star formation.
 By increasing the pressure support within star-forming clouds, early feedback prevents the formation of overly dense stellar clusters where star formation would otherwise proceed with high efficiency.
 This leads to a less clustered, more spatially, and temporally distributed population of young stars.
-As a result, subsequent supernova explosions are less correlated, preventing the highly concentrated energy injection required to create large-scale bubbles and stir the disk.
+As a result, subsequent supernova explosions are less correlated, preventing the highly concentrated energy injection required to create large-scale bubbles and stir the disk.\footnote{While this effect is qualitatively evident in the gas morphology and low-density bubbles distribution, a rigorous quantification would require, for instance, calculating the two-point correlation function of supernova events or young stars.}

 Fig.~\ref{fig:Percentiles_ratios} provides quantitative support for this interpretation by showing the ratio of the $90$-th percentile of the stellar birth density distribution between simulations with and without NEPS feedback.
 Regardless of disk gas mass (symbols) or resolution (x-axis), the ratio is consistently less than one.
 This demonstrates that NEPS feedback effectively lowers the maximum densities at which stars form, confirming its regulatory role in preventing runaway collapse within star-forming clouds.
 Among the reasons responsible for this regulation, it is possible that the NEPS feedback suppresses star formation as it increases the turbulence in star-forming regions.
 This enhanced turbulent pressure would naturally suppress star formation within the {\tt COLIBRE} criterion for star formation (see Sec.~\ref{Sec:Code}).